pdegenhardt/vercel-template/memory-bank/activeContext.md

 ## Current Focus

-The project is now in the **final implementation phase**.
+The project is now in the **final implementation and setup phase**.
 The focus is on:

 1. Ensuring all features are fully functional and integrated
 2. Refining UI/UX details and consistency
 3. Optimizing for performance and maintainability
 4. Documentation and knowledge transfer
+5. **Streamlining the setup and configuration process**

 All major features have been implemented and are working as expected, with only minor refinements needed.
+The setup process has been modularized to provide a smooth onboarding experience for new users.

 ## Recent Implementation Decisions

+### Setup Process Implementation

+- Implemented a modular setup architecture:
+  - Created a simple entry point (`setup.js`) that delegates to specialized modules
+  - Developed a comprehensive set of setup utilities in the `setup/` directory
+  - Implemented interactive OAuth configuration for GitHub and Google
+  - Added robust error handling and user guidance throughout the setup process
+  - Created utilities for environment variable management and NextAuth configuration

 ### Directory Structure Implementation